evansbenj/2024_BIO722/9_GATK_and_base_recalibration.md

 Now that we have the indels realigned, we can proceed with base recalibration.

 There are several `GATK` functions that we need to execute to accomplish this.
 We can do these in one perl script that does the following:
-1. Use UnifiedGenotyper to output a **vcf file** with variable sites
+1. Use UnifiedGenotyper to output a **vcf file** with variable sites.
-2. Use BaseRecalibrator to output a **base recalibration table** based on these sites
+2. Use BaseRecalibrator to output a **base recalibration table** based on these sites.
-3. Use PrintReads to output a **new concatenated bam file** with Recalibrated quality scores
+3. Use PrintReads to output a **new concatenated bam file** with Recalibrated quality scores.
 4. Use UnifiedGenotyper to recall the genotypes using the new quality scores, output a new **vcf file**.

 ``` perl